The Shift (2023 film)

 The Shift is a 2023 American Christian science fiction thriller film written and directed by Brock Heasley and starring Kristoffer Polaha, Neal McDonough, Elizabeth Tabish, Rose Reid, John Billingsley, Paras Patel, Jordan Alexandra and Sean Astin.
 It is a loose adaptation of the Book of Job.

-The film was released in theaters on December 1, 2023, to mixed reviews from critics.
+The film was released in theaters on December 1, 2023, to negative reviews from critics.